 President’s Award for Outstanding Research

 Canadian Institutes of Health Research New Investigator Award

 Canada’s Top 40 under 40

 Dr. Proton Rahman is the associate dean for clinical research in the Faculty of Medicine.
 He is a clinician scientist and professor of medicine at Memorial and staff rheumatologist at Eastern Health.

 Dr. Rahman completed his medical school and internal medicine training at Memorial University and rheumatology fellowship at the University of Toronto.
 His graduate training in genetic epidemiology was also done at University of Toronto.
 He joined the Faculty of Medicine at Memorial in 1999.

-Dr. Rahman is very active in genetics research, and has identified several novel susceptibility genes in psoriasis and psoriatic arthritis, as well as new genetic markers for disease progression and pharmacogenetics in inflammatory rheumatic disease.
+Dr. Rahman is very active in translational genetics research, and has identified several novel susceptibility genes in spondyloarthritis, as well as new genetic markers for disease progression and pharmacogenetics in psoriatic arthritis.
 Dr. Rahman has also initiated various large scale interdisciplinary projects such as the Newfoundland Genealogical Kit.
 This work was completed through collaboration with the Government of Newfoundland and Labrador, the Newfoundland and Labrador Center for Health Information, IBM, the Discipline of Genetics and numerous investigators at Memorial.